 Click the install button, then select your account from the drop-down list.
 Click “Install” again.
 You’ll be taken back to your Zendesk account and can see a few options.
 Accept the defaults for now and click “Install”.

 Next, there’s a registration screen where you’ll need to fill out your details.
 Complete this and click “Agree and submit”.
-You’ll be sent a verification mail.
+You’ll receive a verification mail.
 Click the green “Verify Exalate Instance” button in the email, and back in Zendesk, click the “Continue” button to complete your installation.

-For a more detailed guide to installing and using Exalate in Zendesk, read this documentation.
+For a more detailed guide to installing Exalate in Zendesk, read this documentation.

 Step 2- Install Exalate on ServiceNow